Colin-b/pyxelrest/README.md

     </tr>
     <tr>
         <td><strong>connect_timeout</strong></td>
         <td>Maximum amount of time, in seconds, to wait when trying to reach the service.
-Wait for 1 second by default.</td>
+Wait for 1 second by default.
+For more details refer to http://docs.python-requests.org/en/master/user/advanced/#timeouts</td>
         <td>Optional</td>
         <td>any float value (decimal separator is .)</td>
     </tr>
     <tr>
         <td><strong>read_timeout</strong></td>
         <td>Maximum amount of time, in seconds, to wait when requesting a service.
-Infinite wait by default.</td>
+Infinite wait by default.
+For more details refer to http://docs.python-requests.org/en/master/user/advanced/#timeouts</td>
         <td>Optional</td>
         <td>any float value (decimal separator is .)</td>
     </tr>